-For optimum uniformity between vision and spandrel glass, Pilkington Eclipse AdvantageTM spandrels should be fabricated by constructing an insulating glass (IG) unit similar to the vision unit, with the reflective coating on the same surface (typically #2) as the vision units, and with a medium or dark grey color ceramic opacifier applied to the #4 surface of the IG unit.
+Pilkington recommends that, in general, glass be heat-treated when used in spandrel applications.
+Pilkington recommends that for optimum uniformity between vision and spandrel glass, Pilkington Solar-ETM spandrels be fabricated by constructing an insulating glass (IG) unit similar to the vision unit, with the coating on the same surface (typically #2) as the vision units, and with a medium to dark grey color ceramic opacifier applied to the #4 surface of the IG unit.

-Using heat-treated insulating glass with opaque ceramic enamel on the #4 surface (room-side) will eliminate read-through, minimize banding effects, and ensure a stable spandrel design.
+Using heat-treated insulating glass with ceramic enamel on the #4 surface (room-side) will eliminate read-through from the exterior, minimize banding effects, and ensure a stable spandrel design.
 In order to withstand the high temperatures in spandrel panels the insulating glass sealants used should at least meet a high performance standard such as IGCC Level "A".
 See: ATS Bulletin #124.